UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 Rx side:
 - Turn on the photo-detector, with lens and filter included, use a BNC cable to connect photo-detector output &rarr; LPF & DC Block &rarr; oscilloscope input ch2.
-- To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust their Position Push to Center &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the $-V_{p}$).
+- To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust small knob (in Position Push to Center) &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the $-V_{p}$).
-- Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1M&#937, press 2 &rarr; Coupling AC & Termination 1M$#937.
+- Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1M&Omega, press 2 &rarr; Coupling AC & Termination 1M&Omega.
 - Press Math &rarr; FFT &rarr; FFT Source &rarr; Adjust Multipurpose a knob &rarr; Change it to ch2.

 **Results**